overextended/ox_inventory/docs/index.md

 <br>

-### ESX Framework
+### "Ox" ESX
 The inventory is being moved towards a _standalone_ design, with compatibility for a modified version of **ESX Legacy**.
 For convenience, we provide a fork with all the necessary changes as well as several new features and performance improvements.

 There should be no changes which break compatibility with other resources with the exception of what is necessary to support the inventory and new item system.

-- Loadouts do not exist, so errors will occur in third-party resources attempting to manipulate them
+- Loadouts do not exist, so errors may occur if a third-party resource attempts to manipulate them
 - Inventories are slot-based and items can exist in multiple slots, which can throw off item counting
 - Resources attempting to iterate through inventories in order will not work if a slot is empty

+We are in the process of converting some common [ESX resources](https://github.com/overextended/esx-legacy) to better support our releases.
+Some code is being changed for later reference while a txAdmin recipe is prepared.
+- esx_status: fixed some bugs and rework for oxmysql
+- esx_addoninventory: registers addon_inventory inventories as valid stash targets

 !!! tip "Modifying your framework"
 	We do not provide a guide for manually converting your ESX to support Ox Inventory; instead you will need to manually reference changes in the [github diff](https://github.com/overextended/es_extended/compare/58042fb6926769aeab35fe26fa98d568971ba0be...main).